 Contact Information

 Comments and contributions to the LaceNews blog are most welcome.
 If you would like to make a contribution, please contact me directly at LaceNews@gmail.com.
 All contributions and comments are currently monitored, and this may change in the future if a suitable input format can be designed.
-Note, I work full time, so will do most of the blogging catchup in the evenings and weekends.

 For the LaceNews Channel, please let me know if you find any videos missing from the current playlists.
 They will be included in the regular monthly update.
 I also welcome suggestions for better organization of the playlists.
 Write to LaceNews@gmail.com, or tweet, or put a comment on the LaceNews Channel page.
 This will also go directly to my YouTube email account.
+Yes, the site is pretty far behind, but I will get around to updating it soon.

 2 Responses to Contact Information